-This is part of a multi-part series on “Governance in a Time Between Worlds”.
+This is part of a three-part series on “Governance in a Time Between Worlds”.
 Read part I, here.
+Part III, here.

 Part II: A reunion of State with Civil Society